open-sdg/open-sdg/docs/updates.md

 * Multilingual support extended to news/posts
 * Bug-fix to extend color-striping functionality to bar charts
 * Title-casing for navigation menu
-* More whitespace on homepage
+* More whitespace and better alignment on homepage
 * Redesign of indicator page tabs
 * Change the styling of the top banner on goal and indicator pages
 * Bug-fix: chart download button gets latest data